 Despite many adversities over the years, not least the dilapidated state of the theatre in 1984, two threats [in 1990 and 1996] that the theatre would be demolished and a failure in the lighting system in 1998 which cost £20,000 to correct, the Players survived and went from strength to strength presenting eight major productions a year including a regular summer season and being involved in the inauguration of a one act play festival open to all societies.

 A youth section “The TYKES” [Teignmouth Young Keystone Entertainers] was formed in 1986 and their training and productions are very successful and popular.

 The Teignmouth Players are an amateur society with a professional approach to theatre.
-They have registered charity status with members who give of their time and talents voluntarily to present Amateur Theatre at its best in Teignmouth.
+They charitable incorporated organisation (CIO) with charity status and whose trustees and members give of their time and talents voluntarily to present Amateur Theatre at its best in Teignmouth.
 They are proud of their past achievements but look forward with ever more optimism to the challenges of the future which they hope will see them offering many more years of high standard, affordable live theatre in Teignmouth.
-This currently at the Ice Factory, a recently created and exciting space in the town that will be the Players ‘home’ base for the future.
+This currently at the Ice Factory, an exciting space in the town that will be the Players ‘home’ base for the future.
 It will be the site for many productions with larger productions taking place in Pavilions Teignmouth.